-Van Horn and his team are planning to flesh the show’s district station set with departments such as the roll-call room, fitness room and hallways — just like you’d find in a real police station.
+Van Horn and his team are planning to flesh out the show’s district station set with departments such as the roll-call room, fitness room and hallways — just like you’d find in a real police station.

 “Adding new areas to the set also gives the writing team the chance for characters to meet up, either clandestinely or publicly, in a setting other than the bullpen or front desk,” explained Van Horn.

 Beyond the station, there is, of course, a myriad of additional sets that set the scene for any number of settings that scripts might call for.